Disseminated herpes simplex virus in Adult

 13710008 – Disseminated herpes simplex

-- Differentiate from zoster, which can also disseminate and present with vesicular and hyperkeratotic papules in immunocompromised patients.
+- Differentiate from zoster, which can also disseminate and present with vesicular and hyperkeratotic papules in immunocompromised patients, as well as a primary dermatomal eruption.

 - Impetigo (individual lesions may be superinfected with Staphylococcus)